Ubuntu Desktop Vs Ubuntu Server

 Ubuntu Desktop

-Ubuntu Desktop is intended for usage on personal computers and workstations.
-It has a graphical user interface (GUI) that allows users to easily browse, install apps, and conduct daily operations.
+Ubuntu Desktop is intended for personal computers and workstations.
+It has a graphical user interface (GUI) that allows users to browse, install apps, and conduct daily operations easily.
 It’s a fantastic solution for folks migrating from other operating systems such as Windows or macOS.

 Ubuntu Server